haacked/haacked.com/_posts/archived/2005-05-02-happy-birthday-to-dave.aspx.markdown

 ---
 layout: post
-title: "Happy Birthday to Dave"
+title: Happy Birthday to Dave
 date: 2005-05-02 -0800
 comments: true
 disqus_identifier: 2918
 categories: []
+redirect_from: "/archive/2005/05/01/happy-birthday-to-dave.aspx/"
 ---

 I once said he missed the [point with Farhenheit 9/11](http://haacked.com/archive/2004/06/30/711.aspx) and he linked to my criticism (bringing with it a lot of traffic).
 I appreciated and